kyvernfoundation/isorro/tools/translation.md

 DeepL also offers excellent data protection.

 ### DeepL is the best translator available at the moment, but the free version has certain limitations.
 The trick to continuing to use it for free without being restricted:
 Open DeepL as a private browser.
 And when DeepL prompts you to pay, delete cookies, refresh the page.
 And the problem is solved.

 ## Firefox Translations
 The [Firefox Translations extension](https://addons.mozilla.org/en-US/firefox/addon/firefox-translations/) has the advantage of translating whatever you want while remaining entirely on your computer.
 Nothing is sent over the Internet.
 > For your safety and privacy, this is preferable.

+## Reverso
+In addition to translation, [Reverso](https://www.reverso.net) includes a spelling and conjugation checker.
+So it can complement your favorite translator.